tsxoxo/cells-client/README.md

   - Furthermore, it does not make sense to me that consume() returns a value, yet we never use that return value, instead calling it strictly for its side-effects.

+- add E2E test runner and write a basic UI test.
+Do this before rebuilding UI so You know what makes a UI testable.

 - off to Figma -> redesign UI

 - Build basic UI for errors